Space militarization could pose a challenge to global security, argues researcher

 The need for responsible space politics

 Governments must prevent the militarization of space following international agreements, such as the 1967 Outer Space Treaty.
-They should also ensure greater transparency and accountability for the private organizations that own or control vast amounts of space technology and infrastructure.
+They should also ensure and accountability for the private organizations that own or control vast amounts of space technology and infrastructure.

 Citation: